 HCM City - Transfer to Mui Ne/ Phan Thiet by day trainDay 13

-Upon arrival in Phat Thiet train station you will be picked up by your private driver and transferred (15 minute) to your resort in Mui Ne to check in.
+Upon arrival in Phat Thiet train station, you will be picked up by your private driver and transferred (15 minutes) to your resort in Mui Ne to check in.

-Located about 180km to the north east of Ho Chi Minh city, Mui Ne is famous its beautiful sceneries and clean beaches.
-The most interesting thing in Mui Ne is to visit the sand dunes, sand is stacked in hills and mountains, one after another like in a desert, running towards horizon, this is really a heaven for photo lovers, the best time to visit sand hills is in the late afternoon when sun is about to set, it is time to discover the magics of the sands, a lot of travellers stay overnight on the sands, in the tents just like nomadic people.
+Located about 180km to the northeast of Ho Chi Minh City, Mui Ne is famous its beautiful sceneries and clean beaches.
+The most interesting thing in Mui Ne is to visit the sand dunes, sand is stacked in hills and mountains, one after another like in a desert, running towards horizon, this is really a heaven for photo lovers, the best time to visit sandhills is in the late afternoon when sun is about to set, it is time to discover the magic of the sands, a lot of travelers stay overnight on the sands, in the tents just like nomadic people.
 You can also visit the local fishing villages and a fish sauce store to see how this delicious local delicacy is made.